multiprocessio/go-openoffice/README.md

-# odf/ods
+# go-openoffice

-This project uses Go's XML library to read OpenOffice spreadsheets.
+A Go library for reading OpenOffice/LibreOffice .ods (and .odf) files.

 ## Example